How to calculate pond area & volume

 L x W = surface area.

-So the pond in the picture is 5m long and 50cm wide.
+So the pond in the picture is 5m long (about 16.4ft) and 50cm wide (about 1.64ft).
 Now always make sure you use the same unit of measurement!

-So i take the length 5m and multiply by 0.5m (converting the centimetres into meters).
+So I take the length 5m and multiply by 0.5m (converting the centimetres into metres).

 Circular pond surface area